 Before beginning the deployment, ensure the following requirements are met:

-ACTIVATE relies on several supporting services for identity, metadata, billing, and secret management.
+ACTIVATE relies on several supporting services for metadata, billing, and secret management.
 These services are deployed into the cluster using Helm charts and Kubernetes manifests provided by Parallel Works.

 The ACTIVATE control plane is deployed via Helm and a custom Kubernetes resource managed by the Parallel Works operator.